CEO, 3D Robotics; Founder, DIY Drones; former WIRED editor

 Scott Stanford is the co-founder and a Managing Partner of SherpaVentures.
 He has been focused on the Internet/technology sector for 20 years in the capacity of advisor, operator and investor.
 Until March 2013, Mr. Stanford co-headed Goldman Sachs’s Global Internet Investment Banking business based in San Francisco.
 In his twelve years at Goldman he advised clients on $80 billion of equity and debt financings and strategic transactions and was deeply involved in making approximately $1.6 billion of principal investments in technology-enabled companies including Facebook, Uber, DST/Mail.ru and LinkedIn.
 Prior to Goldman, Mr. Stanford was an early employee of LookSmart, helping build the company from a start-up to a publicly traded NASDAQ company.

-Adventurer and National Geographic contributor specializing in drone photography
+National Geographic contributor specializing in drone photography

 CEO of Rover and former GM of ad marketplaces at Microsoft